Unraveling the graph structure of tabular data through Bayesian and spectral analysis: Introduction

 Landau's method scope and limitations would become clear with the emergence of new challenges related to the analysis of tabular data from a variety of domains\cite{ghoshComprehensiveReviewTools2018, adamsSiriusMutualInformation2021}.
 For instance, rather than finding the best player, one may want to identify the most important socioeconomic factors to explain the variation inside of a group of people.
 Rather than finding a probable coalition of players or a group of chess players with similar characteristics and performance, we may want to find a group of health factors that have a similar impact on a group of diseases\cite{levy2010consumo}.

-To solve these new challenges, recent works\cite{correlatioNet2008, geneNetwork2019,ambriolaokuPotentialConfoundersAnalysis2019, adamsSiriusMutualInformation2021} have been addressing the problem of exploratory analysis of tabular dataset by mapping it to a graph where the features (columns) are mapped to the vertices and edges quantify the relationships between these features.
+To solve these new challenges, recent works\cite{correlatioNet2008, geneNetwork2019,ambriolaokuPotentialConfoundersAnalysis2019, adamsSiriusMutualInformation2021} have been addressing the problem of exploratory analysis of tabular data by mapping it to a graph where the columns are mapped to the vertices and edges quantify the relationships between these columns.
 In\cite{correlatioNet2008, geneNetwork2019, adamsSiriusMutualInformation2021}, the relationships are modeled by non-directed edges, with edge weights determined based on the mutual information or correlation values.
-Also, as a result of this construction, the resulting graph has generally multiple disconnected components.
-These characteristics do not suit the purpose of the current work because in our analysis we take into account the relationships between \textit{every} pair of features.
-Also, the directionality of the relationships is another important aspect of our approach.
+Also, because of of this construction, the resulting graph often has multiple disconnected components.
+These characteristics may make up an issue if the relationships between \textit{every} pair of vertices are of importance.
+In another work\cite{ambriolaokuPotentialConfoundersAnalysis2019}, the relationships are modeled by a complete directed graph with weight values expressing the global feature importance known as \emph{gain} \cite{ganho1987, gradBoostTutorial2013}.
+It has been recently shown\cite{shapConsistency2019} that this measurement can lead to inconsistent results and, in addition, it also does not allow the derivation of a local explanation, in the sense of constructing a graph from a single observation (row) or a sample.

+Considering these challenges in the analysis of tabular data, we are interested in answering the following questions: \emph{1)How can we visualize the relationships between every pair of columns?}; \emph{2)How can we identify similar columns?}; 3) \emph{How can we perform the previous analyses using only a subset of columns?}.
+Motivated by these three questions, we propose a framework composed of the following stages: (a) graph representation, (b) individual analysis, (c) group analysis and (d) multilevel analysis (refer to Fig.~\ref{fig:Diagram} for a an explanative diagram).

+The method starts by representing the data as a graph.
+A microscale analysis is evaluated by considering the notions of \emph{relevance} and \emph{similarity} between columns.
+A macro-level analysis must be carried out to investigate the existence of\emph{groups} of similar columns.
+Guided by the analyses results, one can refine these procedures (stages (a), (b) and (c)) considering only a subset of the columns.
+The effective implementation of the proposed approach requires choices of the algorithms for each stage.
+In this work, we not just propose this general framework, but we also propose principled choices suitable for the questions we aim to address.